tarunbir7/suggestion-system/README.md

 # suggestion-system
-This repository provide the user to find the leetcode problem easily.
-The program suggest the next problem based on past activtities.
+The program suggest the next problem fron leetcode based on past activtities.
+Just the user enters their profile name and in small amount of time, it gives the suitable problem , the user next can do.